prernaprernaaa/DS-Project/README.md

 # DS-Project
-Code for web scrapping project for the course Intro to Data Science.
+Code for web scrapping project for the course- Intro to Data Science.